|• Information on Swimming Pools around the World

 • Where does GGTC swim?

-Most GGTC swims are open water swims in Aquatic Park in San Francisco.
-Typically, we swim there sunday mornings but check the calendar and discussion board to be sure.
+GGTC open water swims are in Aquatic Park in San Francisco.
+Typically, we swim Tuesday evenings (in season) and sunday mornings but check the calendar and discussion board to be sure.
 Koret pool at UCSF is another popular pool for GGTC-led group swims.
 The Presidio YMCA has a great facility and is running a Masters program that is popular with GGTC members.
 You will find fellow GGTC members at almost every pool in San Francisco and around the bay area.
 If there is a time and pool that you think fellow triathletes would enjoy to swim in, feel free to post a workout to the GGTC calendar.

 • BeginnerTriathlete swim videos and tips